-Last year, our compensation committee adopted a guideline to reevaluate the size of the annual equity award component of non-employee director compensation in the event our stock price changes more than 25% from February 10 of the preceding year.
+Additionally, each of our non-employee directors receives an annual equity award, which has historically been granted in the form of RSUs.
+In 2017, our compensation committee adopted a guideline to reevaluate the size of the annual equity award component of non-employee director compensation in the event our stock price changed more than 25% from February 10 of the preceding year.
 Our stock price increased 60% to \$100.40 at the end of our 2017 fiscal year, compared to the closing price on February 10, 2017 (which was \$62.70).
-In the first quarter of 2018, our compensation committee conducted its review and recommended that the annual equity award to our non-employee directors for 2018 be decreased to 2,700 RSUs from 3,000 RSUs and changed the vesting of the award from quarterly to 50% on June 1, 2018, and 25% at the end of each of the third and fourth fiscal quarters of 2018.
-Our compensation committee determined that even though the value of the award was high compared to the peer group, the award was warranted given our performance in 2017, including having the highest total shareholder return (TSR) of our peer group.
-The RSU award was approved by the board of directors, subject to stockholder approval, and is presented as Proposal 3 in this proxy statement.
+In the first quarter of 2018, our compensation committee conducted its review and recommended that the annual equity award to each of our non-employee directors for 2018 be set at 2,700 RSUs, a decrease from 3,000 RSUs awarded in the prior year, and that the vesting of such award be changed from quarterly to 50% on June 1, 2018, and 25% at the end of each of the third and fourth fiscal quarters of 2018.
+In determining the appropriate size of the annual equity award for non-employee directors in 2017, our compensation committee referred to the annual benchmarking study prepared by its compensation consultant, Willis Towers Watson, and considered other factors, including our company's operational and financial performance, TSR for the preceding year and current stock price and value of the potential award.
+The company's financial performance in the 2017 fiscal year was the highest for its peer compensation group and its TSR was over 65%.
+Our compensation committee therefore determined that even though the value of the award was high compared to our peer group, the award was warranted given our performance in 2017, including having the highest TSR of our peer group.
+The RSU award was approved by the board of directors and by our stockholders at our 2018 annual meeting, with approximately 91% of the shares voted approving of the award.

 In March 2018, our compensation committee approved a compensation framework for determining the annual equity component of non-employee director compensation for 2019 and future years.
-We will continue to target director cash compensation around our peer group's 25th percentile and director equity compensation around our peer group's 75th percentile.
-However, with respect to equity compensation, our compensation committee will adjust up or down the value of the award based on the 75th percentile by considering our performance in the last fiscal year, including our financial performance and TSR.
-Our compensation committee believes that this framework will ensure that our director compensation program is never significantly out of line with market practice but will allow our performance to be factored into the calculation.
+Under this framework, we continue to target director cash compensation at approximately our peer group's 25th percentile and director equity compensation at approximately our peer group's 75th percentile.
+However, with respect to equity compensation, our compensation committee adjusts up or down the value of the award based on the 75th percentile by considering our performance in the last fiscal year, including our financial performance and

+TSR.
+Our compensation committee believes that this framework ensures that our director compensation program is never significantly out of line with market practice but will allow our performance to be factored into the calculation.